bertsky/workflow-configuration/README.md

 To prepare workspaces for processing by fixing certain flaws that kept happening during publication: `[ocrd-]make repair`

+To create workspaces from (flat) directories with image files: `ocrd-import DIRECTORY`

 To spawn a new configuration file: `[ocrd-]make NEW-CONFIGURATION.mk`

 ### Customisation